up to Calligraphy

 The best way to do calligraphy is naked.
 Er.
 Well, barefoot at least.
 You should work so the paper is at a 45 degree (or so) angle to the ground, not flat on a table.
 One way to do this is to rest a large board in your lap, and another is to use a drawing board with a firm support.

-I use a table top easel made by Best Artist Products of Kimberly, WI, USA (+1 920 738-0744); I use the Deluxe model, which is very study, and put a wooden drawing board on it.
-We bought the eazel at Curry's, on Yonge Street in Toronto.
+I use a table-top easel made by Best Artist Products of Kimberly, WI, USA (+1 920 738-0744); I use the Deluxe model, which is very sturdy, and put a wooden drawing board on it.
+We bought the eazel at Curry's, on Yonge Street in Toronto, as they tend ot have a wider choice of larter items than Midoco.

 Now go here to find out about some books.